icopy-site/awesome/docs/awesome/awesome-terraform.md

 - [tfe-state-explorer](https://github.com/segmentio/tfe-state-explorer) - Simple shell for exploring remote terraform enterprise state, with autocomplete. :skull:
 - [Scalr](https://scalr.com) - Alternative to Terraform Enterprise with OPA integration :heavy_dollar_sign:
 - [env0](https://env0.com) - Alternative to Terraform Cloud/Enterprise with OPA integration, custom flows and Terragrunt support :heavy_dollar_sign:
-- [modulehub](https://www.modulehub.io) - Private Terraform Module Registry and State backend.

 ## Videos

+- [Your Weekly Dose of Terraform](https://bit.ly/terraform-youtube) - YouTube channel with weekly live streams covering Terraform news, reviews, interviews, Q&A, live coding, and some hacking with Terraform.
 - [Terraform explained in 15 mins](https://www.youtube.com/watch?v=l5k1ai_GBDE) - Terraform explained in 15 mins.
 - [Terraform Course](https://www.youtube.com/watch?v=SLB_c_ayRMo) - Automate your AWS cloud infrastructure.
 - [How to Build Reusable, Composable, Battle tested Terraform Modules](https://www.youtube.com/watch?v=LVgP63BkhKQ) - Yevgeniy Brikman talks about how to write Terraform code so that it is reusable, composable and testable.
 The presentation focuses on Terraform modules, but also provides a brief and clear explanation of what problem Terraform was created to solve and a short demo of Terraform basics (~39 min, October 2017).